Research Problem Statement Examples

 Problem Statement in Research

-A good problem statement certainly answers the following questions: what issue needs to be addressed and why?
+A good problem statement certainly answers the following questions: what issue needs to be addressed, and why?

-How To Write a Problem Statement for a Research Proposal
+How To Write a Problem Statement

-The problem statement contains these 4 elements: context, issue, relevance, and objective.
+The problem statement contains these four elements:

 The author divides the process into three stages to define four elements.